GoldaAlexey/DataMiningCombiner/DMC-UI/README.md

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Required extensions for VS Code

+* TSLint
+* Typescript Hero
+* Beautify css/sass/scss/less

 ## Code scaffolding